Visit www.commerce.gov/privacy for more information on the Department of Commerce's Privacy Office and its policies, resources and reports.

 Before collecting personally identifiable information, we will prominently disclose:

-Consent to Information Collection/Sharing: Generally, we will not share any personally identifiable information you give us with any other government agency, private organization, or the public, except with your consent or as required by law.
+Generally, we will not share any personally identifiable information you give us with any other government agency, a private organization, or the public, except with your consent or as required by law.
 By pressing the "submit" button, each visitor constitutes consent to use the information for purposes stated in this policy.

 Except for authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.
 Raw data logs are used for no other purposes and are scheduled for regular destruction in accordance with the following National Archives and Records Administration General Records Schedules: GRS 3.1 (General Technology Management Records), GRS 3.2 (Information Systems Security Records), and GRS 4.3 (Input Records, Output Records, and Electronic Copies).

-The Office of the Secretary may share information received from its Web sites with other Federal agencies.
-For example, if a breach of our IT security protections were to occur, the information collected by our servers and staff could be shared with appropriate law enforcement and Homeland Security officials.
+The Office of the Secretary may share information received from its websites with other federal agencies.
+For example, if a breach of our information technology security protections were to occur, the information collected by our servers and staff could be shared with appropriate law enforcement and Homeland Security officials.

-Dispute Resolution: If for some reason you believe this site has not adhered to these principles, please notify the U.S Department of Commerce, Office of the CIO by e-mail at email@example.com.
-If our Web pages are not fully in compliance with our stated policies, they will be corrected.
+If for some reason you believe this site has not adhered to these principles, please notify the U.S. Department of Commerce, Office of Digital Engagement by email at email@example.com.
+If our web pages are not fully in compliance with our stated policies, they will be corrected.